Why retire in Portugal?

 D7 Visa (Portugal Retirement Visa)

-After getting the retirement visa for Portugal, applicants can receive a temporary residence permit, which allows them to legally live in the country.
-The retiree then can apply for permanent residency in Portugal and possibly acquire Portuguese citizenship, provided the requirements are met.
+After acquiring the retirement visa for Portugal, applicants can receive a temporary residence permit, which allows them to live legally in the country.
+After five years, the retiree can apply for permanent residency in Portugal and possibly acquire Portuguese citizenship, provided the requirements are met.

-The Portugal Golden Visa Program is a residence permit for investment activity.
-It was introduced by the Portuguese government in 2012 and designed for non-EU citizens who are willing to make a minimum investment in the country.
+The Portugal Golden Visa provides another pathway for retirees from non-EU countries.
+This residency by investment permit allows them to economically invest in Portugal and potentially gain EU citizenship after five years.
+It was introduced by the Portuguese government in 2012 and designed for non-EU citizens willing to make a minimum investment in the country.

-There are several attractive investment options available for the Golden Visa Portugal.
+Several attractive investment options are available for the Golden Visa.
 The most popular routes were investing in real estate and making a capital transfer of €500,000; however, as of 2023, these options are no longer eligible for the program.
-Instead, applicants can invest in a qualified investment fund, create Portuguese employment opportunities, or donate to Portugal’s artistic and cultural projects.
+Instead, applicants can invest in a qualified Golden Visa investment fund, create required minimum Portuguese employment opportunities, or donate to Portugal’s artistic and cultural projects.

-This visa grants applicants and their family members the right to live in Portugal and benefit from the country’s spectacular weather, educational system, and healthcare.
+Portugal Golden Visas grant applicants and their family members the right to live in the country and benefit from Portugal’s healthcare system, spectacular weather, and highly-ranked educational system.

 Portuguese citizenship for retirees